List of television series canceled before airing an episode: M

 An ordered NBC sitcom about a widowed American single father who marries a mail-order bride from the Philippines.
 Executive producer and co-creator Jackie Clarke based the series on her own experiences growing up with her Filipina stepmother (which was previously a web animated series, which was covered in a segment of the radio show This American Life), and intended to portray the character as a strong woman who helped her overcome the death of her birth mother.
-Less than three days after announcing the project, NBC decided not to move forward with a pilot after protests from the Asian-American community and advocates for trafficked women and mail-order brides after a Change.org petition protesting the project garnered nearly 10,000 signatures.
+Less than three days after announcing the project, NBC decided not to move forward with a pilot after protests from the Asian-American community, advocates for trafficked women and mail-order brides, and a Change.org petition protesting the project that garnered nearly 10,000 signatures.
 NBC released a statement stating, "We purchased the pitch understanding that it would tell the creator's real-life experience of being raised by a strong Filipina stepmother after the loss of her own mother...The writer and producer have taken the sensitivity to the initial concept to heart and we have chosen not to move forward with the project at this time."
 Dr. E. J. R. David and Dr. Alicia del Prado, co-chairs of the Asian American Psychological Association's Division on Filipino Americans, wrote a column in Psychology Today about what lessons could be learned from the handling of the show, mentioning how future efforts should collaborate from people from the related community and not "trivialize, make light of, or laugh at serious real-life issues" such as human trafficking or buying human beings.